COMCIFS/comcifs.github.io/draft/powder_data_presentation.md

 within any given data block, and multiple data blocks are therefore needed to provide multiple values for those `Set` data names.
-By applying these principles, a prescription for powder data can be obtained based on the `Set` categories for core CIF and noting that `PD_PHASE` and `PD_HISTOGRAM` are `Set` categories.
+By applying these principles, a prescription for powder data can be obtained based on the `Set` categories for core and powder CIF, noting that `PD_PHASE` and `PD_DIFFRACTOGRAM` are `Set` categories.

-### Heuristic
+### Technical description

-(To be completed)
+The complete dataset may be represented as a collection of tables.
+Thus if ten diffraction patterns are included, they will appear in a single table, with the `_pd_diffractogram.id` column identifying which diffractogram a given two theta and intensity value belong to.
+These tables will include a great deal of repetition of the values of the key data names.
+To avoid repetition, we use "scoping" and "projection" to divide the dataset into blocks.
+After scoping and projection, the dataset has been divided into chunks.

+#### Scoping

+A "data block" creates a scope within which a Set category key data name's value can be used to "project" rows out of categories.

+#### Projection

+"Projection" is selecting only those rows of tables for which key data names that are children of Set category key data names take the values that are in scope.
+After projection, there is no need to include values of the child key data names as their values are just those of the Set category key data names.

+In our example containing many diffractograms, each data block takes a single value for `_pd_diffractogram.id`, leading to ten data blocks, one for each diffractogram.
+Projection means selecting only those rows of the overall data table that belong to the diffractogram identified by `_pd_diffractogram.id`, leading to the obvious result that each data block contains a diffractogram from a single experiment.

+### Creating Tables 1 and 2

-There are many ways to distribute powder data over data blocks and conform to the general restrictions described above.
+There are many ways to distribute powder data over data blocks and conform to the general restrictions described in the previous section.
 The following heuristic results in a single preferred approach which should simplify the task of software authors.

 To obtain the category lists in Table 1:

-1. Make a list of all Top categories.
+1. Make a list of Set categories that have a single key data name defined
-2. For each category from Step 1, add all child categories that are not children of other child categories.
+2. For each category from Step 1, the "child" categories are those that have a key data name that is linked (via `_name.linked_item_id`) to the Set category key data name.

 The category lists in Table 2 are obtained as follows:

-1. List all categories that are children of more than one Top category
+1. Find all categories for which two or more key data names are linked to Top category key data names via `_name.linked_item_id`
-2. Categories from Step 1 are grouped together if they have the same parent categories.
+2. Sort these categories according to the particular combination of Set categories that they relate to.